Day Trip 2 - Pioneers on the Byway

 Over a hundred resorts once dotted the Whitefish Chain and surrounding area.
 A trip along CSAH 16 is a tour of many of the remaining robust family resorts.
 All have histories dating to the early 1900s.
 Boyd Lodge was owned by the same family since its beginning in 1934 until 2008.
 Beacon Shores Resort was once called Beacon Heights and catered to Christian families that were also members of a group called the Red Sea Mission; Black Pine Beach Resort was financed by a Nebraska banker in 1938 and has had only three owners over its nearly 75 year history.
 Pine Terrace Resort has been the only Star Lake resort for more than 50 years.
 Towering Pines Resort was originally known as Campfire Lodge until the late 1950's.
 And Clamshell Beach Resort was owned for nearly twenty five years from the early 40's to the mid 60's, by famous Whitefish area fishing guides, George Johnson and his son, Rollie Johnson.

 In Pequot Lakes, don't miss the Pequot Lakes Historical Society's extensive display in the lower level of the Cole Memorial Building.
-And, moving north, the City of Jenkins has undertaken an ambitious project to interview and compile the stories from their senior residents.
-Excerpts from their history is retold in an Interpretive panel at the Gateway Gazebo kiosk located just east of the intersection of CSAH 16 and Highway 371.
+And, moving north, the City of Jenkins has undertaken an ambitious project to continue developing the Veterans Memorial Park.
+Most recently in 2022 with the addition of native area pollinator plants.
+New signage describes the plants and their beneficial relationships to flora and fauna.
+A new Paul Bunyan Scenic Byway interpretive panel kiosk will be exhibited in the park.
+Illuminate yourself with a bit of Jenkins History at the Interpretive panel at the Gateway Gazebo kiosk located just east of the intersection of CSAH 16 and Highway 371.

 Along CSAH 15, view farmsteads and resorts that have been in families for generations.
 Stop in at Heath's Resort, a third generation business, and ask about their popular winter activity of dark house spear-fishing.
 At the Norwood Cemetery, stroll through the peaceful grounds and see the surnames that appear again and again.
 Imagine their pioneer spirit..as bold as Paul Bunyan himself.